cswanson310/dotfiles/README.md

 interest to me.
 If you'd like to use these, link everything in the vim-syntaxes folder into the `~/.vim/after/syntax/` directory, creating it if it doesn't exist.

+GRC
+---
+Optionally, you can use grc to colorize the output of various commands.
+This is mostly useful for the output from MongoDB's test runner, resmoke.py

+To set up, link `grc/conf.resmoke` to the directory `~/.grc` (You'll probably have to create that directory), then link `etc/grc.zsh` to `/etc/grc.zsh`.

 MongoDB
 -------